DamianB01/Game_of_life/README.md

 - 📐 Create a square grid of any size entered by user
 - 🎲 Randomly generate a specified number of living cells
 - ⏩ Simulate multiple generations with automatic display
-- 🖤 Simple console visualization with short delay
+- 🖤 Simple console visualization
 - 🔄 Torus topology: edge cells interact with opposite edges

 ---------------------------------------------------------------------